Sheratan095/ft_irc/Notes.md

 the creator of the channel should be operator? now it is

-TO DO create a channel named just #?
+a channe named just # can't be created